qemu/qemu/docs/about/removed-features.rst

 Use ``-drive if=pflash`` to configure the OTP device of the sifive_u RISC-V machine instead.

+``-spice password=string`` (removed in 8.0)
+'''''''''''''''''''''''''''''''''''''''''''

+This option was insecure because the SPICE password remained visible in the process listing.
+This was replaced by the new ``password-secret`` option which lets the password be securely provided on the command line using a ``secret`` object instance.

 QEMU Machine Protocol (QMP) commands
 ------------------------------------